 Looking for THE RIGHT EQUINE MATCH?

 The most important thing to us is matching the right horse with the right home.
-We do all we can to facilitate the RIGHT MATCH so that the horse and rider have a great future together.
+We do all we can to facilitate the RIGHT MATCH for the horse and rider have a great future together.

 We understand all placements cannot last forever.
 Our goal is a a good match for a happy future, though.